 Daoism (also known as “Taosim”) is a Chinese philosophical tradition that emphasizes living in harmony with the universe and both the light and dark sides to everything.

-Although Spitznagel takes a roundabout approach to explaining his main idea, this book is still definitely worth the read.
+Although Spitznagel takes a roundabout approach to explain his main idea, this book is still definitely worth the read.

 Okay, so once you have started to build your wealth, how do you protect it?
-There are a number of forces that can take away your money if you let them – not the least of which is taxes.
+Several forces can take away your money if you let them – not the least of which is taxes.